Milypm/calculator-app/README.md

 5. Browser should open automatically, or open [http://localhost:3000](http://localhost:3000)
 6. You should see "Calculator App" on the browser screen

+## Tests
+- Go to the project's root directory
+- Run 'npm test'

 ## Author
 **Mily Puente** :woman_technologist:
 - GitHub: [@Milypm](https://github.com/Milypm)